Truncated atomic plane wave method for the subband structure calculations of Moir\'e systems: Summary and Outlook

 As a summary, we present TAPW, a carefully optimized numerical scheme to downfold the full ``tight binding" Hamiltonian for TBG to a low energy effective model using a series of truncated atomic plane waves.
 Our method shows a perfect consistency with the low energy bands solved from full tight binding Hamiltonian, not only for moir\'e electrons but also for moir\'e phonons.
 This kind of low cost projection can be generalized to other twisted moir\'e systems if credible tight binding Hamiltonian is constructed to describe electrons or faithful dynamic matrix for phonons.
 For example, parameterized tight binding Hamiltonian for twisted transition metal dichalcogenides (TMDCs) \cite{fangTBTMD, vitale2021flat} has been proposed recently.
 Lattice dynamics of several important 2D materials can be simulated using semi-classical molecular dynamics integrated with modern force fields \cite{hBNff, hBNGff}.
 In this paper, we further visualize moir\'e potential of MATBG by projecting interlayer interaction $U$ to a series of atomic plane waves which clarifies the importance of high order $\bG$ components and related $\bk$ dependence in the band structure at small twist angles.

-TAPW provides a systematical way to study moir\'e electrons and moir\'e phonons in a single particle manner.
-By freezing lattice vibrations induced by specific phonon mode, we can easily build BM model concerning electron phonon coupling by feeding updated atom coordinates to TAPW \cite{angeli2019valley, angeli2020jahn, choi2018strong, choi2021dichotomy, liu2021phonons}.
+TAPW provides a systematical way to study moir\'e electrons and phonons in a single particle manner.
+By freezing lattice vibrations induced by specific phonon mode, TAPW can build low energy effective model containing electron phonon coupling \cite{choi2018strong, choi2021dichotomy}.
+As pointed out in ref.~\cite{angeli2019valley, angeli2020jahn, blason_distortion_2022}, the iTO phonon-induced local Kekul\'e distortion may correspond to fruitful phase diagrams in MATBG and this kind of distortion has been observed in a recent nano Raman experiment \cite{gadelha2021localization}.

-Another feature of TAPW is the projected Hamiltonian shares a same structure as BM model which makes further computation easy to implement.
+Another feature of TAPW is the model itself is intrinsically equivalent to the generalized BM model.
+The projected Hamiltonian shares the same structure which makes further computation easy to implement.
 We carry out cRPA calculation to determine screened Coulomb interaction of TBG at the first magic angle.
 This kind of screened Coulomb interaction can be taken as a lower bound to replace commonly used single gated or double gated Coulomb interaction in Hartree Fock calculation.